WauSoft/GalaxyLeague/REBALANCING.md

 ## Should there be a turn limit?

 1. **Should each Third be limited in terms of turns?
    This would potentially incentivise faster play and dis-incentivise locking your opponent in a stalemate.** Not yet.
-If the game gets too unbalanced once hero characters are introduced, then we might consider it.
+If the game gets too unbalanced once hero players are introduced, then we might consider it.

 ## Flag Interception